IPG-Automotive-UK/Aslan-CarMaker/README.md

 ### Global Navigation System

 A Global Navigation sensor in CarMaker can be used to simulate a physical GPS mounted on the ego vehicle.
 A few prerequisites need to be met to simulate a GPS system in CarMaker.
 They are described in detail in Section 20.14 of the CarMaker Reference Manual.
 In summary, the IPG Scenario that is currently running must have realistic set values for the latitude and longitude of the scenario origin.
-The actual date and time of the simulation need to be set in the Misc. section of the Environment parameters in CarMaker.
+The actual date and time of the simulation need to be set in the `Misc.` section of the `Environment Parameters` in CarMaker.
 For the chosen date of the simulation, the appropriate navigation message files must be downloaded from [NASA's archives](https://cddis.nasa.gov/Data_and_Derived_Products/GNSS/broadcast_ephemeris_data.html).

 ### Vehicle Control